 Genesee County Parks & Recreation Commission: $750,000 in 2016 and three grants — $2.4 million, $1.15 million and $700,000 — in 2017 for the Flint Riverfront Restoration Project.
 This multi-year, collaborative effort will support public safety, create new recreational opportunities and link the campuses of Kettering University and the University of Michigan-Flint.
 Also, $25,000 to support parks programs and facilities in providing high quality recreational and learning opportunities for children and families, both of which are important in addressing the potential effects of childhood lead exposure.

-United Way of Genesee County: $143,000 in 2016 and $107,000 in 2018 to support and expand Flint SOUP, a program that helps area residents express their creative ideas, connect to the city’s broader entrepreneurial network, and explore and advance their small business concepts.
+United Way of Genesee County: $143,000 in 2016, $107,000 in 2018 and $71,500 in 2019 to support and expand Flint SOUP, a program that helps area residents express their creative ideas, connect to the city’s broader entrepreneurial network, and explore and advance their small business concepts.
 Also,$100,000 to support efforts by the Flint Area Reinvestment Office to facilitate innovative community and economic development initiatives in the greater Flint area.

 Mott Community College: $400,000 in 2016 and $300,000 in 2018 to help residents obtain job training and career advancement opportunities that will add economic strength to their families and the community.